JimMarshall35/3dArkanoids/README.md

 possible mechanics will include:
 - ramps that launches the ball upwards
-- a "Jump" powerup that lets you jump the ball - the jump is partially implemented
+- a "Jump" powerup that lets you jump the ball - the jump is implemented
 - blocks that, if lined up by knocking down the ones below will cause an explosion
 - classic arkanoids powerups
 - different shaped and sized bricks